 - Cloud – Extending the existing cloud to 5G / 4G LTE, creating end-to-end computing (MEC)

 - Carrier – The critical fiber infrastructure between regional and global MECs

 - Cellular – Wireless network with high frequency band, ultra low latency, providing a universal advantage

 - Consumer – The ability for mobile users to create and deliver live 4K content

-As an example, we spent the past year deploying with a large carrier to deliver over Verizon 5G networks, using AWS Wavelength Zone technology to allow 4K UHD streams to be distributed to commercial targets with super low latency without the need for satellites.
+As an example, we spent the past year deploying with a large delivery operator over Verizon 5G networks, using AWS Wavelength Zone technology to allow the spread of 4K UHD streams to commercial targets with super low latency without the need for satellites.
 The result is a defined architecture that includes local devices (5G routers) in all segments.

 3. Data-driven capabilities

 Finally, it is important to consider the role of data analysis to ensure QoE, etc.

 There are a lot of complications here.
 On the same subject : Software Testing in the World of Next-Gen Technologies.
 Data overload can lead to too many false alarms, leaving organizations unsure what is important and what is not, while a reactive approach, rather than a predictable one, can be costly and stressful.